tonytech83/cicd-and-monitoring/04-release-automation/task2/task2.md

 ### Frontend

-Add deployment job and add monitoring of workflow itself in paths to trigger start of action
+Add deployment job and new line workflow to monitor also itself, this will trigger the action if there is a change in `.gitea/workflows/ci-frontend.yaml`

 ```yaml
 # ... rest of code